Quarks, Quotients, Quasars and Quetzals

 Quarks come in three pairs of 'flavors' - up and down quarks, strange and charmed quarks, and top and bottom quarks.
 Now, that might sound a wee bit odd, having 'up and down' and 'top and bottom' with a mysterious 'strange and charmed' slipped in the middle.
 But there is a story here.
 Once upon a time, when scientists were discovering quarks, they named them in accordance with their behaviours, as best they could, not being very familiar with subatomic particles that could do amazing things.

-Up and down quarks were first on the discovery menu.
+Up and down quarks were first to arrive.
 'Strange and charm', next in line, hinted at something more complicated.
 The last pair to be found were called Beauty and Truth.
 But it turned out that the Truth quark didn't live for very long (at least not in this dimension) - it exploded itself into other particles almost as soon as it appeared.
-Thinking it unseemly to so-name such a short-lived entity, and feeling a bit leery about getting too fluffy-bunny, they abandoned Beauty and Truth and opted for Top and Bottom instead.
+Feeling a bit leery about getting too fluffy-bunny, they abandoned Beauty and Truth and opted for Top and Bottom instead.
 Strangely, though, and somewhat charmingly, it's not very easy to forget what the original names for the third pair were.
 Scientists get round this latent attachment by referring to them as 'T'and 'B' quarks for short.

 Quirks in Fractal Quotients - The Golden Ratio 1.618